IBM-Cloud/vpc-instance-extension/README.md

 	"lines": "{{ lines }}"
    }
    ```
+   The `matches` include number of logs matching the query in the search filter.
+The `lines` include details of an instance like instance ID that will be passed to the Python action.
+Using this info, the action reserves a floating IP to the instance.
 8. To verify, click on **Test** next to the title(Webhook). *Before hitting test, you may want to open your terminal or command prompt and run `ibmcloud fn activation poll` command to check logs for incoming activations*
 9. To see the logs of your last invoked action, open a terminal or command prompt and run the below command
     ```sh